 Covers theory, operation and application of hydraulic and pneumatic systems.
 Includes diagnosis, service, maintenance repair of pneumatic components and systems.

-Prerequisite: MTH070 or consent of instructor.
-Offered as needed
+Prerequisite: MTH070 with a grade of C or better; or consent of instructor.
+Offered as

 MT231 Programmable Logic Controllers 1